millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/xtra300Trial.md

 # Next Steps

-Proceed to [LabGuide200.md](LabGuide200.md) to provision your BDCS-CE instance.
+Proceed to [Lab 100 Start Here](LabGuide100StartHere.md) to provision your BDCS-CE instance.